kekyo/FSharp.Control.FusionTasks/README.md

 * F# 4.5 or higher

 ## How to use
-* Search NuGet package and install "FSharp.Control.FusionTasks.FS45".
+* Search NuGet package and install "FSharp.Control.FusionTasks".
 * F# use, autoopen'd namespace "FSharp.Control".
 "System.Threading.Tasks" is optional.
 * C# use, using namespace "System.Threading.Tasks".
 "Microsoft.FSharp.Control" is optional.